Unitech/pm2/README.md

 ```

 - Node 0.10.x doesn't free script port when stopped.
 It's due to the NodeJS cluster module.
-So in order to manage your process with PM2 without problem, you have to use the [fork mode](#a23) instead.
+So if you feel that this problem is important for your use case, use the fork mode the [fork mode](#a23) instead.
+By using the fork mode you will loose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.

 ```
 $ pm2 start index.js -x  # start my app in fork mode